Elyod3/Matt-s-Profile/README.md

 #### Motivation

-There were 1,145 road deaths in 2018 and 38,945 hospitalised injuries in 2016 (BITRE 2019) involving car crashes.
+There were 1,145 road deaths in 2018 and 38,945 hospitalised injuries in 2016 (BITRE 2019) involving car crashes across Australia.
+This should motivate anyone trying to find soliuations to fix such an underlining issue that effects everyone.